Underwater Moonlight

 Underwater Moonlight is the second studio album by English rock band the Soft Boys, released in June 1980 by record label Armageddon.
 The album received little critical notice and was a commercial failure, and the band split up a few months after its release.
 However, Underwater Moonlight has retrospectively been viewed as a psychedelic classic, influential on the development of the neo-psychedelia music genre and on a number of bands, especially R.E.M.
-It is included in Robert Dimery's 1001 Albums You Must Hear Before You Die.

 Recording

 The album was recorded in June 1979 at Spaceward Studios in Cambridge, and between January and June 1980 at the Alaska and James Morgan studios in London.
 The London sessions were produced by Pat Collier, while the Cambridge sessions were produced by Spaceward Studios staff.
-The recordings were done on 4- and 8-track, and only cost £600.
+The recordings were made on 4-track and 8-track, and only cost £600.

 Release

 Underwater Moonlight was released in June 1980 by Armageddon Records.

 The album was initially unsuccessful commercially, especially in the United Kingdom, where over half the sales were exports to America.